BradLarson/GPUImage3/README.md

 The API is a clone of that used in <a href="https://github.com/BradLarson/GPUImage2">GPUImage 2</a>, and is intended to be a drop-in replacement for that version of the framework.
 Swapping between Metal and OpenGL versions of the framework should be as simple as changing which framework your application is linked against.
 A few low-level interfaces, such as those around texture input and output, will necessarily be Metal- or OpenGL-specific, but everything else is designed to be compatible between the two.

+As of this point, we are not approving enhancement requests from outside contributors.
+We are actively working to port all of the functionality between this version of GPUImage adn previous versions.
+Once this task has been completed we will be happy to take community contributions.

 ## License ##

 BSD-style, with the full license available with the framework in License.txt.